braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/browser_extensions.md

 ## What's not supported

-* Service workers for Manifest v3 are not supported due to a lack of a Document Object Model (DOM) and Window API support.
-However, this is on the roadmap for future consideration.
+* Service workers are not supported by the Braze Web SDK, however, this is on the roadmap for future consideration.

 ## Extension types